cypress-io/cypress-documentation/content/guides/component-testing/quickstart-vue.md

 After setting up component testing, you will be at the Browser Selection screen.

-Pick your favorite and click the "Start Component Testing" button to open the Cypress app.
+Pick the browser of your choice and click the "Start Component Testing" button to open the Cypress app.

 <DocsImage
   src="/img/guides/component-testing/select-browser.png"